 - 1. Students shall be awarded a certificate/diploma for all examinations that they complete successfully, as stipulated in the Higher Education and Research Act. - 2.
-The following predicates may be added to the certificate by the Board of Examiners: - a. "cum laude", if the student has received a minimum grade of 7.0 for all exams of the bachelor's overall assessment (included in the GPA computation) at each first exam opportunity, has received a minimum grade of 8.0 for the thesis at first opportunity and has a weighted average of 8.0 or higher, and if the overall exams at DKE together represent a minimum of 120 ECTS. - b. "summa cum laude", if the student has received a minimum grade of 7.0 for all exams of the bachelor's overall assessment (included in the GPA computation) at each first exam opportunity, has received a minimum grade of 9.0 for the thesis at first opportunity and has a weighted average of 9.0 or higher, and if the overall exams at DKE together represent a minimum of 120 ECTS.
+The following predicates may be added to the certificate by the Board of Examiners: - a. "cum laude", if the student has received a minimum grade of 7.0 for all exams of the bachelor's overall assessment (included in the GPA computation) at each first exam opportunity, has received a minimum grade of 8.0 for the thesis at first opportunity and has a GPA of 8.00 or higher, and if the overall exams organized by the programme together represent a minimum of 120 ECTS.

+b. "summa cum laude", if the student has received a minimum grade of 7.0 for all exams of the bachelor's overall assessment (included in the GPA computation) at each first exam opportunity, has received a minimum grade of 9.0 for the thesis at first opportunity and has a GPA of 9.00 or higher, and if the overall exams organized by the programme together represent a minimum of 120 ECTS.